Floer field theory for coprime rank and degree: Central curvature connections

 \item A geometric composition is called {\em transverse} if the intersection in \eqref{circ} is transverse (and hence smooth) and {\em embedded} if the projection $\pi_{M_0\times M_2}$ restricts to an injection of the smooth intersection.
 In that case the image of the intersection is a smooth Lagrangian correspondence $L_{1} \circ L_{2} \subset M_0^- \times M_2$. \end{enumerate} \end{definition}

-In general, even after a generic perturbation, the geometric composition of Lagrangian correspondences is at most immersed.
+In general, even after a generic perturbation, the fiber product $L_1 \times_{M_1} L_2$ is at most immersed by projection onto $M_0 \times M_2$.
 In order to be able to work more easily with holomorphic curves, however, we wish to have embedded Lagrangians.
 In \cite{we:co} and \cite{Ainfty} we thus constructed a symplectic category for Lagrangian correspondences using a more algebraic composition, as follows.

 \begin{definition} {\rm (Algebraic composition of Lagrangian correspondences)} \begin{enumerate} \item A {\em generalized Lagrangian correspondence} $\ul{L}$ from $M_-$ to $M_+$ (both symplectic manifolds) of length $m \ge 0$ consists of \begin{enumerate} \item a sequence $N_0,\ldots,N_m$ of symplectic manifolds with $N_0 = M_-$ and $N_m = M_+$; and \item a sequence $\ul{L} = (L_{1},\ldots, L_{m})$ of compact Lagrangian correspondences with $L_{j} \subset N_{j-1}^-\times N_{j}$ for $j=1,\ldots,m$. \end{enumerate} Here we allow empty symplectic manifolds or Lagrangian correspondences. \item The {\em algebraic composition} of generalized Lagrangian correspondences $\ul{L}$ and $\ul{L}'$ is given by concatenation $\ul{L}\concat\ul{L}'=(L_{1},\ldots, L_{m},L_{1}',\ldots, L_{m'}')$. \end{enumerate} \end{definition}